d-morrison/IntroStatActivities/_book/10-paired.md

 2. When using bootstrapping to create a null distribution centered at the null value for both paired data and a single quantitative variable, we first need to shift the data by the difference $\mu_0 - \bar{x}_d$, and then sample with replacement from the shifted data.

-3. When analyzing paired data, the summary statistic is the 'mean difference' NOT the 'difference in means'.
+3. When analyzing paired data, the summary statistic is the 'mean difference' NOT the 'difference in means'^[Technically, if we calculate the differences and then take the mean (mean difference), and we calculate the two means and then take the difference (difference in means), the value will be the same.
+However, the *sampling variability* of the two statistics will differ, as we will see in Activity 11.].
 This terminology will be *very* important in interpretations.

 ### Additional notes